<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=792695931297257&amp;ev=PageView&amp;noscript=1">

 What happens if you leave it too long to do a bank reconciliation?

-If left to build up for too long, errors and discrepancies can build up and may start to impact your business and cash flow.
 Consider how high your transaction volume is and find a reasonable medium that strikes a balance between being practical and taking over your time.
 Many choose to schedule reconciliation to take place prior to credit control meetings so the data is as up-to-date as can be.

 This means aspects such as your bank statement balance and bank reconciliation statement will be relevant and any bank service fees or interest income from transactions will be accounted for.
-Thus, everyone will have a better idea of the company's more recent financial position and cash balance.
+Thus, everyone will have a better idea of the company's most recent financial position and cash balance.
+With so much to consider, this is where many companies decide to hire an expert company to reconcile their accounts, taking the stress of completing reconciling bank statements away.

 What is the journal entry for bank reconciliation?